-Yes Partial No E xempted Not Applicable Explanation Yes Partial No Exempted Not Applicable Explanatior 5.
-MINORITY RIGHTS 1.7.
-TRANSFER OF SHARES 1.5.1-The company pays maximum diligence to the exercise of minority rights. Х 1.7.1-There are no restrictions preventing shares from being transferred. Х Minority rights 2.1.
-CORPORATE WEBSITE 1.5.2-The Articles of Association extend the use of minority rights to those who own less than one these who own less than one Y of Association in shareholders by the Articles 2.1.1-The company website includes all elements listed in Corporate Governance Principle 2.1.1. x twentieth of the outstanding shares, and expand the scope of the minority rights. one twentieth of the capital and rights are vested within the general framework of the regulations 2.1.2-The shareholding structure (names, privileges, number and ratio of shares, and beneficial owners of more than 5% of the issued share capital) is updated on 6.
-DIVIDEND RIGHT the website at least every 6 months S. 1.6.1-The dividend policy approved by the General Shareholders' Meeting is posted on the company website. х 2.1.4-The company website is prepared in other selected foreign languages, in a way to present exactly the same information with the Turkish content. Х 1.6.2-The dividend distribution policy comprises the minimum information to ensure that the Х 2.2.
-ANNUAL REPORT shareholders can have an opinion on the procedure and principles of dividend distributions in the future.
-2.2.1-The Board of Directors ensures that the annual report represents a true and complete view of the company's activities.
-1.6.3-The reasons for retaining earnings, and their allocations, are stated in the relevant agenda item. Х Dividend distribution has been made.
-2.2.2-The annual report includes all elements listed in Corporate Governance Principle 2.2.2. Х 1.6.4-The board reviewed whether the dividend policy balances the X 3.1.
-CORPORATION'S POLICY ON STAKEHOLDERS benefits of the shareholders and those of the company.
-3.1.1-The rights of the stakeholders are protected pursuant to the relevant regulations, contracts and within the framework of bona fides principles.
+Yes Partial No Exempted Not Applicable Explanation 1.7.
+TRANSFER OF SHARES 1.7.1-There are no restrictions preventing shares from being transferred. Х 2.1.
+CORPORATE WEBSITE 2.1.1-The company website includes all elements listed in Corporate Governance Principle 2.1.1. Х 2.1.2-The shareholding structure (names, privileges, number and ratio of shares, and beneficial owners of more than 5% of the issued share capital) is updated on the website at least every 6 months. Х 2.1.4-The company website is prepared in other selected foreign languages, in a way to present exactly the same information with the Turkish content. Х 2.2.
+ANNUAL REPORT 2.2.1-The Board of Directors ensures that the annual report represents a true and complete view of the company's activities. Х 2.2.2-The annual report includes all elements listed in Corporate Governance Principle 2.2.2. Х 3.1.
+CORPORATION'S POLICY ON STAKEHOLDERS 3.1.1-The rights of the stakeholders are protected pursuant to the relevant regulations, contracts and within the framework of bona fides principles. Х

-Yes Partial No Exem pted App Not licable Explanation Yes Partial No Exempte ed Not Applicable Explanation Policies that address 3.3.2-Recruitment criteria are documented. Х 3.1.3-Policies or procedures addressing stakeholders' rights are published on the company's website. Х stakeholders' rights are published on the company's website, other procedures are 3.3.3-The company has a policy on human resources development, and organises trainings for employees. х published via the internal disclosure platform Maviletişim.
-3.3.4-Meetings have been organised to inform employees on the financial status of the company, remuneration, career planning, Х 3.1.4-A whistleblowing program is in place for reporting legal and Х education and health. ethical issues.
-3.1.5-The company addresses conflicts of interest among stakeholders in a balanced manner. x 3.3.5-Employees, or their representatives, were notified of decisions impacting them.
-The opinion of the related trade unions was also taken. х 2.
-SUPPORTING THE PARTICIPATION F THE STAKEHOLDERS IN THE ORPORATION'S MANAGEMENT 3.3.6-Job descriptions and performance criteria have been prepared for all employees, announced to them and taken into account to determine employee Х 3.2.1-The Articles of Association, or the internal regulations (terms of reference/manuals), regulate the participation of employees in management. х remuneration.
-3.3.7-Measures (procedures, trainings, raising awareness, goals, monitoring, complaint mechanisms) have been taken X 3.2.2-Surveys/other research techniques, consultation, interviews, observation method etc. were Х to prevent discrimination, and to protect employees against any physical, mental, and emotional mistreatment. conducted to obtain opinions from stakeholders on decisions that significantly affect them.
-3.3.8-The company ensures freedom of association and supports the right for collective bargaining. Х 3.
-HUMAN RESOURCES POLICY 3.3.9-A safe working environment for Х 3.3.1-The company has adopted an employment policy ensuring equal opportunities, and a succession plan for all key managerial positions. Х employees is maintained.
+Yes Partial No Exempted Not Applicable Explanation 3.1.3-Policies or procedures addressing stakeholders' rights are published on the company's website.
+X Policies that address stakeholders' rights are published on the company's website, other procedures are published via the internal disclosure platform Maviletişim.
+3.1.4-A whistleblowing program is in place for reporting legal and ethical issues. Х 3.1.5-The company addresses conflicts of interest among stakeholders in a balanced manner. Χ 3.2.
+SUPPORTING THE PARTICIPATION OF THE STAKEHOLDERS IN THE CORPORATION'S MANAGEMENT 3.2.1-The Articles of Association, or the internal regulations (terms of reference/manuals), regulate the participation of employees in management. Х 3.2.2-Surveys/other research techniques, consultation, interviews, observation method etc. were conducted to obtain opinions from stakeholders on decisions that significantly affect them. х 3.3.
+HUMAN RESOURCES POLICY 3.3.1-The company has adopted an